dwp/dataworks-aws-mongo-latest/README.md

 ### Admin jobs

 There are a number of available admin jobs for each environment.
+These can be found in the [Concourse Utility pipeline](https://ci.dataworks.dwp.gov.uk/teams/utility/pipelines/mongo-latest-emr-admin)

 #### Start cluster